Eddy Newman

 Edward "Eddy" Newman (born 14 May 1953) is a former British politician, who served as a Member of the European Parliament (MEP).

-Newman worked for the Post Office and then in light engineering.
+Newman worked in light engineering and then for the Post Office, including five years as a lay full time representative in the Union of Post Office Workers.
 He also became active in the Labour Party, and was elected to Manchester City Council in 1979.
 At the 1984 European Parliament election, he was elected to represent Greater Manchester Central.
-He was a member of the left wing Campaign Group.
+He was a member of the left wing Campaign Group, but resigned from it in 1995.

-Newman has been a councillor for Woodhouse Park on Manchester City Council since 2002 and is Chair of the Wythenshawe Community Housing Group Board. and was Lord Mayor of Manchester for 2017–18.
-Newman's wife Sheila (born 1955) was also a councillor in the city, representing the Chorlton ward.
+Newman was a councillor for Woodhouse Park on Manchester City Council between 2002 and 2023 and was Chair of the Wythenshawe Community Housing Group Board, as well as serving as Lord Mayor of Manchester for 2017–18.
+Newman's wife Sheila (born 1955) was also a councillor in the city, from 2004 to 2018, representing the Chorlton ward.